hidashhi/api-doc/README.md

 - [Older Examples & Tutorials](https://github.com/hidashhi/api-examples)

 Enclosed in this repository you will find the official HidashHi API documentation and a getting started example.

-**Warning:** the HidashHi API is in **beta testing phase**.
-The documentation does not reflect the final behavior of the API as it may be subject to change.